Why an environmental management system is becoming a “must have” for all businesses

 Simply put, air travel impacts are calculated on the basis of the area of the plane each passenger takes up.
 More business-class seats, as opposed to more closely-packed economy class seats means fewer passengers can fly.
 Therefore, each passenger takes a larger share of the emissions.

+What is CO2e?
 Carbon Dioxide (CO2) isn’t the only greenhouse gas.
 The main gases that contribute to the greenhouse effect are carbon dioxide, methane (CH4) and nitrous oxide (N2O), plus four groups of fluorinated gases used in (for example) refrigeration, fire protection, insulation systems and in the microelectronics industry.
+For easier understanding and reporting, emissions can be represented as Carbon Dioxide Equivalent, or CO2e.
+This consolidates the effect of all emissions as their equivalent in CO2. |

 Many businesses actively prevent their staff from flying business class on purely economic grounds.
 It’s very expensive, and that’s not great for the bottom-line.